webrek / laravel-idempotency

 The problem

 Idempotency keys resolve the ambiguity.
 The client generates one key per logical operation and reuses it on every retry of that operation.
 The server promises that all requests sharing a key produce one execution and the same response.
-This is how Stripe, PayPal, Adyen and most serious payment APIs make retries safe — and it is exactly what this package adds to your Laravel routes.
+This is how Stripe, PayPal, Adyen, and most serious payment APIs make retries safe, and it is exactly what this package adds to your Laravel routes.

 How it works

 - Fingerprints the request.
-A SHA-256 of the method, path and raw body is
+A SHA-256 of the method, path, and raw body is

 stored alongside the response.
-If the same key arrives later with a different
+If the same key later arrives with a different

-the lock and runs; the second gets
+lock and executes; the second gets

 - Leaves failures retryable.
 Server errors (